SlicerIGT/SlicerSoundControl/README.md

 - Start 3D Slicer
 - Load BreachWarningScene.mrb
 - Switch to "Open Sound Control module"
-- In PureData section, select [OscSimpleTest.pd](https://github.com/SlicerIGT/SlicerSoundControl/blob/master/OpenSoundControl/Resources/OscSimpleTest.pd) configuration file, click "Start server" button
+- In PureData section, select [OscSimpleTest.pd](https://github.com/SlicerIGT/SlicerSoundControl/blob/master/OpenSoundControl/Resources/OscSimpleTest.pd) configuration file.
+Then, look for the PureData executable file.
+This last one must be set at the "Advanced" part.
+Once that is done, click "Start server" button.
+You should be hearing now the alarm noise.
+If not, check the log messages.
 - Switch to "Sound Navigation" module
 - Move the needle model by shift+left click & drag => moving the needle closer to the target will increase the beeping frequency